Marrakesh

 Marrakesh comprises an old fortified city packed with vendors and their stalls.
-This medina quarter is a UNESCO World Heritage Site.
-Today it is one of the busiest cities in Africa and serves as a major economic center and tourist destination.
+This medina quarter is a UNESCO World Heritage Site and contains the Jemaa el-Fnaa square, a large number of souks (markets), the Kutubiyya Mosque, and many other historic and cultural sites.
+The city serves as a major economic center and tourist destination.
 Real estate and hotel development in Marrakesh have grown dramatically in the 21st century.
 Marrakesh is particularly popular with the French, and numerous French celebrities own property in the city.
-Marrakesh has the largest traditional market (souk) in Morocco, with some 18 souks selling wares ranging from traditional Berber carpets to modern consumer electronics.
-Crafts employ a significant percentage of the population, who primarily sell their products to tourists.

 Marrakesh is served by Ménara International Airport and by Marrakesh railway station, which connects the city to Casablanca and northern Morocco.
 Marrakesh has several universities and schools, including Cadi Ayyad University.
 A number of Moroccan football clubs are here, including Najm de Marrakech, KAC Marrakech, Mouloudia de Marrakech and Chez Ali Club de Marrakech.
 The Marrakesh Street Circuit hosts the World Touring Car Championship, Auto GP and FIA Formula Two Championship races.